The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time EV-grid integration management systems

 The power system is a complex, large-scale, cyber-physical-social system where numerous components interact mutually to maintain a dynamic balance.
 Integration of EVs will disrupt the current balance, necessitating the establishment of a new equilibrium.
 As EVs become more prevalent, various parts of the distribution networks will react differently, leading to diverse outcomes and potential impacts.
 For instance, \cite{sayed2022electric} tests different locations of connecting EVs and demonstrates that EV loads may cause line trips, cascading failures, multiple lines’ overloading, and even a blackout.
 Based on the topology of distribution networks, real-time state estimation can be conducted to assess the sensitivity of holding EV charging at different locations, and then weaknesses in the network can be identified.
 It is significant to further enhance monitoring and management of weaknesses during real-time operation to ensure a secure and stable distribution system.
 The general model of state estimation is written as:

 where $Z$ is the measurement vector of measurement, $X$ and $Y$ are vectors of state variables, $N$ is measurement noise, and $h$ is a function that relates state variables to measurements.
 Knowing the network topology is a prerequisite for evaluating the impact of EV charging on distribution networks \cite{taheri2019milp}.
-However, due to the limited presence of meters and infrequently-calibrated line parameters, distribution grid operators have problems with accurate and updated real-time information on the grid topology, which causes the need for dynamic identification of network topology \cite{park2018exact}.
-Studies \cite{alturki2018marginal,taheri2019milp,park2018exact} have contributed to estimating grid topology according to data measured at smart meters and grid sensors \cite{sayed2022electric}.
+However, due to the limited deployment of meters and infrequently calibrated line parameters, distribution grid operators have problems with accurate and up-to-date real-time information \cite{park2018exact}.
+Distribution-level phasor measurement unit (PMU) technology \cite{bu2022stability} has a superior capability of monitoring, analyzing and controlling the real-time distribution systems, providing valid technical support for state estimation.
+Studies \cite{alturki2018marginal,taheri2019milp,park2018exact} have contributed to estimating grid topology using data measured from smart meters and grid sensors \cite{sayed2022electric}.
+Topology estimation in majority of the power distribution system is hindered by infrequently calibrated line parameters \cite{park2018exact} and sparsely positioned monitoring devices \cite{deka2019topology}, thus limiting the estimation of the rest of the system.
+To address this issue, \cite{taheri2019milp} identifies the underlying grid topology by perturbing power injections and analyzing the corresponding voltage responses.
+This method follows a linear regression setup with unknown vector of line resistances. \cite{moffat2019unsupervised} proposes a noise-robust technique to estimate effective impedances based on the reduced Laplacian form of the Kron reduced admittance matrix.
+Nevertheless, methods for dynamic topology updates remain limited, especially when considering EV integration. \cite{nie2016system} proposes an effective system state estimation algorithm based on quasi-Newton method that integrates forecast charging load and predictable base power load. \cite{yao2025state} proposes an EV aggregators rescheduling scheme for real-time congestion relief, based on a robust state estimation incorporating measured data from PMU and smart meters.

 With knowledge of power grid topology, methods of analyzing grid stability, such as PV and QV curves, can be utilized to locate buses or nodes where the impact of EV charging can be amplified, thus achieving the identification of weaknesses in the network.
 Voltage stability indices can be utilized to solve this issue, which have two main classifications \cite{modarresi2016comprehensive}: 1) Jacobian matrix and system variables based VSIs.
 2) Bus, line, and overall VSIs.
 The voltage stability index for the bus is given by